ol-msc/secfl-monitoring/README.md

 - Final Model Weights - `weights.h5`
 - Clients convergence metrics - `lclmetrics.csv`

-These artifacts are used for visualizaiton in `visualize.ipynb`
+These artifacts are used for visualizaiton in `visualization.ipynb`